 Building upon the successful work in 2020 and 2021, a subject matter expert sub-committee was created to tackle the AML project that it identified for 2022.

-The committee provided feedback, as well as several industry papers, to the federal Ministry of Finance on proposed improvements to the Proceeds of Crime (Money Laundering) and Terrorist Financing or PCMLTF Act as part of the Government of Canada’s 5-year review of the Act expected to take place in 2023.
+The committee provided feedback, as well as several industry papers, to the federal Ministry of Finance on proposed improvements to the Proceeds of Crime (Money Laundering) and Terrorist Financing or PCMLTF Act as part of the Government of Canada’s 5-year review of the Act expected to begin in 2023.